 The cable is now tuned with spacers at 5 and 7 and to these we add another one at 9 and put on the ‘Moondance’ track to see what the difference is.

-There is an immediate improvement in the sense of focus, whilst leaving images and soundstage dimensions the same.
-How does this tuning make the images more focused without reducing image size?
+There is an immediate improvement in the sense of focus from the audio system, whilst leaving images and soundstage dimensions the same.

 Images above appear to the ear as more transparent whereas below the images have become more solid.